Q&A with Emily Mitchell

 What is your favorite part of your job?

-- WHITNEY HOUSTON ANSWER: I believe that children are our future, so I love being part of the creation and discovery of new stories that spark a connection in a kid, showing him or her new possibilities or reinforcing deeply felt beliefs.
+- WHITNEY HOUSTON ANSWER: I believe that children are our future, so I love being part of the creation and discovery of new stories that spark a connection in a kid, showing them new possibilities or reinforcing deeply felt beliefs.

 - JIMINY CRICKET ANSWER: When I help an author or illustrator bring a book to market, I’m making someone’s dream come true.
 That makes me feel like I’m doing good in the universe.